 - Earthworm burrowing: Influence of soil conditions, land use and climate on burrowing rates and energy costs of burrowing.

 - Soil compaction: Stress transmission in soil and tyre/track-soil contact properties; Soil mechanical behaviour; Impact of soil compaction on soil functions; Recovery of compacted soil; Development of decision support tools for risk assessment of soil compaction.

 - Soil tillage: Impacts of soil conditions and tillage implement properties on soil breakup during tillage and draught requirement.

 - Soil management: Impacts of soil management on soil properties and functions, including questions related to soil health and crop yield stability.

-Current research activities include
+Current research activities and on-going projects of our group include

 - 2017 Professor of Soil Mechanics and Soil Management, Swedish University of Agricultural Sciences SLU Uppsala (Sweden)